Paramarshi/food-delivery_app/README.md

 A modern, responsive food delivery application built with vanilla JavaScript, Tailwind CSS, and Vercel serverless functions.

-## 🚀 Live Demo

-Access the live application: [Your Vercel URL will be here after deployment]

 ## 📁 Project Structure

 ```